verbb/formie/docs/developers/javascript-api.md

-### The `onFormieValidate` event
+### The `onFormieValidate` Event
-The event that is triggered before a form is submitted, but after validation is triggered.
-You can use this event to handle custom validation.
-You can cancel a submission by using `preventDefault()`.
+The event that is triggered to run client-side validation, before `onAfterFormieValidate` and captcha validation.
+Formie's theme listens to this event to validate the form.
+You can also use it for custom validation.
+Calling `preventDefault()` stops the remaining validation stages and submission.

 :::code
 ```js JavaScript